qurator-spk/mods4pandas/README.md

 our environment/needs at the State Library Berlin and may need to be changed for your library.

-**alto4pandas** convets the metadata from ALTO files into a pandas DataFrame.
+**alto4pandas** converts the metadata from ALTO files into a pandas DataFrame.

 Column names are derived from the corresponding ALTO elements.
 Some columns contain descriptive statistics (e.g. counts or mean) of the corresponding ALTO